HotPatcher: A open source UE resource hot patching tool

 [PROJECT_CONFIG_DIR]

-During execution, these will be replaced with the actual local directories, allowing all paths in the configuration to be specified relative to these tokens, resulting in a fully generic configuration file.
+During execution, these will be replaced with the actual local directories, allowing relative paths to be specified in all configurations, enabling the export of fully generic configuration files.

 For the same patch configuration in the same project:

-1. Using the previous plugin version, dependency analysis took 1m46s; after optimization, it takes 33s.
+1. Using the previous plugin version, dependency analysis took 1m46s; after optimization, it took 33s

-There are still several areas in the plugin that can be further optimized for execution efficiency; these will be addressed when time permits.
+There are still several places in the plugin that can be optimized for execution efficiency; we will address them when time permits.

 2021.04.28 Update